Alexander Succar

-Alexander Nasim Succar Cañote (born 12 August 1995) is a Peruvian professional footballer who plays as a striker for Peruvian club Universidad César Vallejo and the Peru national team.
+Alexander Nasim Succar Cañote (born 12 August 1995) is a Peruvian professional footballer who plays as a striker for club Nejmeh.

 Club career

 Succar played in the youth ranks of Academia Cantolao.
 In January 2014, he was signed by Sporting Cristal.
 During the 2015 Apertura phase, due to an excess of forwards in the squad, he was loaned to Cienciano, where he scored 3 goals.
 Succar then returned to Cristal, where he played the Clausura and the Playoffs phases, ultimately losing in the final against F.B.C.
 Melgar.

 He played the Apertura phase of the 2016 season with Cristal and was loaned to Universidad San Martín for the Clausura, where he kept a good performance under manager José del Solar.
 At the end of the season, Succar's loan was extended for another year with the objective of gaining more playing time.
 He scored a total of 21 goals during his time with San Martín.

 In January 2025, Succar joined Universidad César Vallejo in the Peruvian Segunda División.

+On 6 January 2026, Succar joined UTC.
+Two weeks later, on 20 January, Succar joined Nejmeh in the Lebanese Premier League as a deadline-day transfer.